 Where Can You Find Ojon And Batana Oils?

-I tracked down both Ojon and Batana, which I trust and use, and am thrilled that it is still possible to find what was once hailed as a cult beauty product when Dennis first brought it to the marketplace.
+The original Ojon can be found on sites like Etsy, though the sellers charge a premium.
+Amazon sells both Ojon and Batana oil, so it is still possible to see what was once hailed as a cult beauty product when Dennis first brought it to the marketplace!

 Dennis Simioni has since developed his restorative Tweak-d line, containing Ojon palm oil; if you are looking for the closest product to his original Ojon, try this;